cghiaus/ELECTRE_Tri/README.md

 This repository contains a framework and a Python 3.11.7 implementation of ELECTRE Tri-B and of Simos' method for determining the weights of criteria, along with documentation and examples.

+The crisp and probabilistic ELECTRE Tri-B method is implemented the module [electre_tri.py](./src/electre_tri.py) in four workflows, presented in [workflows.ipynb](./docs/how_to_guides/workflows.ipynb).

 ## Installation

 This software requires no installation.
 Simply copy the module files to your desired location.